-So you’re healthy, active and don’t visit the doctor too often, does that mean a low premium, high deductible bronze plan will be the right fit for 2015?
+So you’re healthy, active and don’t visit the doctor too often, does that mean a low premium, high deductible bronze plan will be the right fit for your health insurance?
 Maybe.
 But maybe not.

 Whether you go for daily runs, race mountain bikes, play in a recreational basketball league, or enjoy downhill skiing with your family several times throughout the winter, you may want to factor in potential sports injuries when selecting health insurance coverage.